Written by Kieran

 Bogotá is a large Latin American City on the South American continent.
 You should exercise the same degree of caution you would in any other large city.

 Bogotá is not more or less dangerous than any other major city in Latin America.
-You should avoid wearing flashy jewellery or carrying expensive items.
+But you should avoid wearing flashy jewellery or carrying expensive items.

 If you’re walking around wearing jewellery or carrying items that are worth more than a local house or are more than someone makes in a year, you’re needlessly putting yourself at risk of robbery.